krnak/ztrezor/doc/suite.md

 <img src="https://user-images.githubusercontent.com/15908613/210319150-29e9f117-8ac4-44a7-a772-79dae2981ea8.png" alt="" width="450"/>

-Transaction shielding on Trezor and proof computation can be paralelized (indicated by light blue in the illustration above).
+Transaction shielding on Trezor and proof computation can be parallelized (indicated by light blue in the illustration above).
 For more details see the [signing flow](https://github.com/jarys/ztrezor/blob/main/doc/implementation.md#sign-transaction-flow).

 ## Trezor Connect requirements